ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ### Ortelius The Ultimate Evidence Store

 Well done for making it this far!
-We have made it to the point where we can deploy Ortelius into our Kubernetes cluster and configure Ortelius to accessed through the Traefik Proxy.
+We have made it to the point where we can deploy Ortelius into our Kubernetes cluster and configure Ortelius to be accessed through Traefik Proxy.

 - Kubectl quick reference guide [here](https://kubernetes.io/docs/reference/kubectl/quick-reference/)
 - Helm cheat sheet [here](https://helm.sh/docs/intro/cheatsheet/)